anyuzoey/CNNforFaultInterpretation/README.md

     we added folder/file: finetune.ipynb, predictNew.ipynb, classifyAndMetricsGSB-compare.ipynb, GSB_predictions, gsbData, xl2800realgt.npy

 # Dataset
-The dataset used in this paper is a multi-megabytes dataset, please download it through the link provided in the paper.
-To access the original dataset, please check our data paper "A gigabyte interpreted seismic dataset for automatic fault recognition"
+The dataset used in this paper is a multi-megabytes dataset, please download it through the link provided in the paper. (the dataset was deleted by mistake, will upload again later.)
+To access the original dataset, please check our data paper "A gigabyte interpreted seismic dataset for automatic fault recognition" or by link: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YBYGBK
+To reproduce the same processed seismic dataset used in this paper, please download all seismic and fault annotation files in above dataverse link. and process it using: https://github.com/anyuzoey/CNNforFaultInterpretation/blob/master/generatePatchipyTrainValTest.ipynb

+seismictrain.npy are splited into 9 files in datavese data repo. similar for faulttrain.npy.
+You can merge the 9 seismictrain files to seismictrain.npy.

 more about converting segy to numpy can be found in link: https://github.com/anyuzoey/SEGY2NUMPY